 Record-breaking.
 History-making.
 Legendary.
 All of these words can be used to describe the tenure of Penn State head coach Russ Rose's career in Happy Valley.
-It’s been nearly four decades since Russ Rose arrived on campus in Happy Valley.
-Entering his 39th season at the helm of the Penn State women’s volleyball ahead of the 2017 season, his name has become synonymous with the pride and tradition of the storied program.
-The leader of arguably the nation’s most elite women’s volleyball program, his record-setting seven NCCA national titles and 16 Big Ten championships speak directly to the confidence and character he’s passed along throughout his career.
+It’s been over four decades since Russ Rose arrived on campus in Happy Valley and his name has become synonymous with the pride and tradition of the storied Penn State women's volleyball program.
+He recently wrapped up his 42nd season as head coach of arguably the nation’s most elite women’s volleyball program.
+His record-setting seven NCAA national titles and 17 Big Ten championships speak directly to the confidence and character he’s passed along throughout his career.

 Few have come close to matching Rose’s impressive win total, as he’s collected victories at a staggering pace.
-Never having posted less than 22 wins in a season, his 1,189 career wins heading into the 2016 season rank first all-time among NCAA DI head coaches.
+Never having posted less than 22 wins in a fully-competed season, his 1,309 career wins heading into the 2021 season rank first all-time among NCAA DI head coaches.

-As each year passes, his list of accomplishments continues to swell, but a quick snapshot of his legendary tenure might read something like this: The leader of a women’s volleyball powerhouse who has kept his program among the nation’s elite for nearly 40 years, amassing a stunning career record of 1,189-186.
+As each year passes, his list of accomplishments continues to swell, but a quick snapshot of his legendary tenure might read something like this: The leader of a women’s volleyball powerhouse who has kept his program among the nation’s elite for 42years, amassing a stunning career record of 1,309-218.
 He has guided his teams to a record-setting seven NCAA national titles, including an unprecedented four consecutive championships from 2007-10.
-Along with 16 Big Ten titles, his program is one of only two women’s volleyball schools to compete in all 35 NCAA Division I Women's Volleyball National Championship events.
-He’s produced multiple Olympians, four AVCA National Players of the Year, 13 Big Ten conference Players of the Year and at least one AVCA All-American in 36 of 37 complete seasons.
-His student-athletes excel in the classroom as well, with an outstanding 174 Academic All-Big Ten selections and 12 Academic All-Americans, who have earned 17 selections.
+Along with 17 Big Ten titles, his program is the only women’s volleyball school to compete in all 40 NCAA Division I Women's Volleyball National Championship events.
+He’s produced multiple Olympians, four AVCA National Players of the Year, 14 Big Ten Players of the Year and at least one AVCA All-American in 41 of 42 complete seasons.
+His student-athletes excel in the classroom as well, with an outstanding 213 Academic All-Big Ten selections and 12 Academic All-Americans, who have earned 19 selections.

 Those who know Rose, know about the tremendous impact he has made in the volleyball community, not only in Pennsylvania, but across the country.

 While he prefers not to focus on personal accolades, Rose’s list of accomplishments continues to grow as each year passes.
-In 2014 Rose guided Penn State to its seventh NCAA national championship in program history, the most of any women’s volleyball program in the country.
+In 2014 Rose guided Penn State to its seventh NCAA national championship in program history, which now ranks as the second most of any women’s volleyball program in the country and the most by any one coach.
 The 2014 title marked the sixth national championship for Penn State in an eight-year span and the first back-to-back stretch of national crowns since 2009-10, when PSU rounded out its string of four straight from 2007-10.

 Throughout his career, Rose has been called on to share his expertise with coaches and players who represent the United States in International competition.
 He’s also an active clinician, traveling around both the United States and other parts of the world to share his vast knowledge of the game.